transferwise/icons/README.md

 # Styling

-Each component has a general `.tw-icon` CSS class and a specific one that includes the icon's name in kebab-case, e.g `.tw-icon-card-transferwise`
+Each component has a general `.tw-icon` CSS class and a specific one that includes the icon's name in kebab-case, e.g `.tw-icon-card-wise`

 ### Coloring icons
 The CSS rule `color` cascades to the `<svg>` shapes, because each inline SVG shapes all have the `fill` property set to `currentColor`.
 More info about [Cascading SVG Fill Color](https://css-tricks.com/cascading-svg-fill-color/).
 You can set the color of the icons, by simply using the following CSS